zpangwin/linux-gaming-notes/risen2/README.md

 | [gamemode.risen2.desktop](https://github.com/zpangwin/linux-gaming-notes/raw/master/risen2/gamemode.risen2.desktop) | Wine launcher that runs through feral interactive's [gamemoderun](https://github.com/FeralInteractive/gamemode).
 Must also have gamemoderun installed.
 Screensaver should be handled automatically by gamemoderun. |
 | [firejail+gamemode.risen2.desktop](https://github.com/zpangwin/linux-gaming-notes/raw/master/risen2/firejail%2Bgamemode.risen2.desktop) | Wine launcher that runs through both firejail and feral interactive's [gamemoderun](https://github.com/FeralInteractive/gamemode).
 Must also have both firejail and gamemoderun installed.
 Screensaver should be handled automatically by gamemoderun. |

+**NOTE:** If download one of my files from the web, you will need to do 2 things before you can use it.

+1. Open it in vi or your favorite text editor.
+Review the file path and if you used a different path during the install, then update the WINEPREFIX path accordingly.

+2. Change the desktop file to give it execute permissions.
+You can either do this by right-clicking it from your file mananger and choosing properties.
+Or from the terminal using: `chmod a+x ~/Desktop/*.desktop`

 ## Risen 2 Unofficial Patch by Baltram